 It’s that time of year again – time to think about holiday cards.
 With everything you have left to do, how can you pull together the perfect holiday card without a huge hassle?

 Even with the popularity of using e-mail, social media, and texting to communicate with friends and family, holiday cards continue to be a time-honored tradition.
-In fact, according to a survey from holiday cards and thank you cards retailer Cardstore.com, 43 percent of Americans prefer a greeting card from a loved one instead of $10, and 63 percent think sending a special occasion greeting through a social network is inappropriate.
+In fact, according to a survey from holiday cards and thank you cards retailer, Cardstore, 43 percent of Americans prefer a greeting card from a loved one instead of $10, and 63 percent think sending a special occasion greeting through a social network is inappropriate.

-While survey results show most people prefer to receive holiday cards, people mistakenly think that creating these custom cards is time consuming.
+While survey results show most people prefer to receive holiday cards, people mistakenly think that creating these custom cards is time-consuming.
 Thanks to technology, new products, and online greeting card sites, this isn’t necessarily the case.
 By following the tips below, creating custom, personalized holiday cards can be easy, fun, and inexpensive.

-Getting a perfect holiday picture does not have to involve a three-hour photo shoot with an expensive photographer.
+Getting a perfect holiday picture does not have to involve a three-hour photoshoot with an expensive photographer.
 Oftentimes the best holiday shots are the candid, everyday ones shot at home.
 For professional-looking DIY images, use natural light (if indoors, shoot near a window), get up close, and have the subjects involved in a favorite activity.
 Laugh, have fun, and shoot away.
 Even if the shots aren’t perfect, use photo editing software – sometimes just simply changing the image to black and white or cropping out unwanted parts can transform the image.

-Instead of uploading a favorite photo for holiday cards, simply scan your kids’ favorite drawings and quickly upload to a photo greeting card site.
+Instead of uploading a favorite photo for holiday cards, simply scan your kids’ favorite drawings and quickly upload them to a photo greeting card site.
 This is an especially cute idea for classroom or grandparent holiday cards.

 Instead of spending hours deciding which photo to feature for the holiday card, just choose several photos taken throughout the year that highlight favorite adventures and memories.
 Visit a favorite online card store and select one of the many templates available.

 Scour the crafting and dollar stores where there are a variety of inexpensive products to make handmade cards.
 Use blank cards and embellish with just one or two items – any more items and it can be daunting, especially if more than 50 cards need to be made.
 For instance, punch out polka dots in festive holiday papers using a circle punch and adhere them to the card front in a random, whimsical pattern.
-Or, run a piece of grosgrain ribbon across the front of card and adhere a glittered embellishment or button.
+Or, run a piece of grosgrain ribbon across the front of the card and adhere a glittered embellishment or button.

-Use a Kit
+Use a kit

 For those who lack the creative bug or are really strapped for time, use pre-assembled DIY holiday card kits.
-Cardstore.com has embellished card kits that combine the time-saving elements of digital photo cards with the personal, hand-crafted touch of dimensional accents.
+Cardstore has embellished card kits that combine the time-saving elements of digital photo cards with the personal, hand-crafted touch of dimensional accents.
 Order the photo cards online.
 Once they arrive, decorate the cards with the provided coordinating stamps, gems, and glitter glue.
 Tips and creative inspiration included and no extra trip to the craft store needed!